 - By an announcement on freecode.com (formerly known as freshmeat.net) which offers an RSS feed for each project.

 Informal, intermediate, releases which have not previously been used for this software and will have version numbers like 2.9i-svnxyz.
 These will be used for small bug fixes or minor improvements to functionality.
 For these releases there will only be the software and directly related documentation changes, not a complete release documentation update.
-These informal versions will only be available from my new web site download directory and included in the RSS feed found there.
+These informal versions will only be available from the download directory and included in the RSS feed found there.